-Should You Bathe Kittens?
+Should You Even Bathe Kittens?

-The short answer is no. Unless you have a very good reason to, do not bathe kittens.
+The short answer is: No. Unless you have a very good reason to, do not bathe kittens.

 Also, some of their systems just haven't yet fully matured.
-Just like their eyes take three more weeks to develop, so do other parts in their body, including their immune system and the systems that control their body temperature.
+Just like their eyes take three more weeks to develop, so do other parts of their body, including their immune system and the systems that control their body temperature.

 What Are the Risks?

-There are several risks associated with bathing kittens –
+There are several risks associated with bathing kittens:

 Kittens cannot regulate their body temperature very well and are susceptible to getting chilled.
 A cold kitten cannot digest its food well, making it even harder for its tiny body to get the nutrients it needs to keep warm.

 Scalding and overheating